 Beardsley and Donnell Reservoir are well known by locals who want to be at a lake but away from the crowd.
 For day use, camping, or fishing Beardsley is a lovely secluded place to enjoy summer!
 Beardsley is 7 miles from Highway 108 on the steep and winding Beardsley Road.

-Recreation available at the lake includes; boating, skiing, swimming and fishing.
+Recreation available at Cherry Lake includes; boating, skiing, swimming and fishing.
 Human contact with the water is allowed because the water has to be filtered several times before it becomes drinking water for Tuolumne.
 Water from the lake powers the Dion R. Holm Power Plant, a 165 MW hydroelectric facility.

 Hetch Hetchy Reservoir is a concrete gravity fed dam that is 364 feet (111 m) high.
 It was completed in 1923 and is owned by the city of San Francisco.

-Near the town of Ione in Amador county is a 400-acre lake, with 13 1/2 miles of shoreline and the most amazing fishing!
+Near the town of Ione in Amador county is a 400-acre lake, with 13 1/2 miles of shoreline and great fishing!